FLUX-SE/all_docs/en_US/elixir_doc/7_Preferences.md

 ## Report latency

-Allow to report latency on the DAW or not.
+Allow to report the latency to the DAW or not.
+Default: On

 ## Process in multithread

-Parameter set by default according to the DAW, defining if the automation is processed on the main thread or not.
+Parameter set by default according to the DAW, defining if the automation is processed on the main thread or on another thread.
-Please tweak this parameter only if the FLUX support told you so.
+Please tweak this parameter only on FLUX:: support request.

 ## OSC

+All plugins are controllable by OSC.

 ### Enable
 Enable OSC control, IN and OUT.